 The Marine Experimental Station, which operated in the 1930s and '40s in North Truro, Massachusetts.

 The Trading Post thrift and consignment shop was established by volunteers in 1958 to support research at Fox Chase Cancer Center.
-The shop continues to operate today.
+The shop continued to operate until 2013.

 The 1964 ground breaking of Fox Chase Cancer Center featuring Stanley P. Reimann and Timothy R. Talbot

 In 1980 Melvin Bosma, Ph.
 D discovers a mouse strain with severe combined immune deficiency (SCID).
 These mice have become a valuable research tool for studying many diseases, including cancer and HIV.

 In 2000 in 120,000 square foot Cancer Prevention Pavilion opens.